![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "Has lead been used a lot in water lines in the past?"

 A. Yes.
 Even the word "plumber" is a derivative from the word lead.
 We understand that Chicago required lead water service line until about 1987 (if true, so much for code and local traditions rather than health concerns).
 The State of California had one of the first strong anti-lead campaigns.
 Now lead is not allowed in any water service anywhere in the U.S..
 If you see a lead water pipe we highly recommend replacing it.
-If it isn't yours we recommend reporting that to your local health officials.
+If it isn't yours we recommend reporting it to your local health officials.